makeruniverse/docs/docs/workshops/workshops-winter-25.md

 ## Advanced Prompting

-n this workshop, [[Ivan]] will introduce you to key prompt engineering techniques and show how to apply them to create and customize your own [[GPT]].
+In this workshop, [[Ivan]] will introduce you to key prompt engineering techniques and show how to apply them to create and customize your own [[GPT]].
 It can be used for personal projects or even as the starting point for a business.
 No prior technical background required, just your laptop and curiosity.

 - Location: [Media Studio](../studios/media-studio.md)
 - Date: 20th October (3:30 – 5:00 PM)